Information For Authors

 Number figures, tables and plates in sequence and refer to them as Figures, Tables and Plates.
 If possible avoid sub-numbering such as Fig. 7a, Fig. 7b, call them Fig. 7 and Fig. 8.
 Capitalise and abbreviate ‘Fig.’ or ‘Figs’ in the text.
 Ensure that there is a numbered reference to each figure and table in the text.
 List all captions at the end of the article AFTER the Bibliography, or in a separate file.

 Examples of the required bibliography format are given below.
 Please ensure that all references are complete.
-Use a comma between volume and page numbers.
+Use colon between volume and page numbers.
 DO NOT use bold for volume numbers.
 Use full stops after initials in authors’ names and make sure there are no spaces between them as well.
 Thus for example, use P.M.M.G.
 Akkermans, and NOT P. M. M. G. Akkermans or PMMG Akkermans.
 Note that for an international audience all journal and series titles must be written out IN FULL, e.g., ‘Anatolian Studies’, NOT ‘AnSt’, and ‘British Archaeological Reports’, NOT ‘BAR’.
 For all citations and bibliographic references, use comma between multiple editors/authors, do not use ‘&’; in bibliography more than three authors are fully listed.
 Use long dash between multiple places or publishers (e.g. Boston – New York).

 Surname+First letter of First Name.
-Year, Title of the book, Place of publication, Publisher. (for example: Mazzoni S. 2018, Title of the book, Firenze, Firenze University Press)
+Year, Title of the book, Series, Place of publication, Publisher (for example: Mazzoni S. 2018, Title of the book, Firenze, Firenze University Press).

 Surname+First letter of First Name. (ed.)
-Year, Title of the book, Place of publication, Publisher. (example 1: Mazzoni S. (ed.)
-2018, Title of the book, Firenze, Firenze University Press) (example 2: Mazzoni S. and Pecchioli F. (eds) 2018, Title of the book, Firenze, Firenze University Press)
+Year, Title of the book, Series, Place of publication, Publisher. (example 1: Mazzoni S. (ed.)
+2018, Title of the book, Firenze, Firenze University Press) (example 2: Mazzoni S., Pecchioli F. (eds) 2018, Title of the book, Firenze, Firenze University Press)

 Section in book

 Surname+First letter of First Name.
-Year, Title of the article or chapter, in First letter of First Name of the Editor+Surname of the Editor, Title of the book, Place of publication, Publisher: Pages. (for example: Mazzoni S. 2018, Title of the article or chapter, in S. Mazzoni and F. Pecchioli (eds), Title of the book, Firenze, Firenze University Press: pages of the article or chapter).
+Year, Title of the article or chapter, in First letter of First Name of the Editor+Surname of the Editor, Title of the book, Series, Place of publication, Publisher: Pages. (for example: Mazzoni S. 2018, Title of the article or chapter, in S. Mazzoni, F. Pecchioli (eds), Title of the book, Firenze, Firenze University Press: pages of the article or chapter).

 Figures and tables